MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.txt

 When connecting to 1.6+ servers, you will need a translation file to display properly some chat messages.
 These files describe how some messages should be printed depending on your preferred language.
 The client will automatically load en_GB.lang from your Minecraft folder if Minecraft is installed on your computer, or download it from Mojang's servers.
-You may choose another language in the config file.
+You may choose another language in the configuration file.

 =========================
  Detecting chat messages